keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

   A System wide Incident/Red Alert is issued when across a forest availability dips for any reason.

 - **EOP FOREST scoped**
-  This alerts on a EOP Forest level instead of conventional EXO focused scope.
-This will include issues faced until EOP FD successfully proxies the incoming mail to EXO HUB.
+  This alerts on a EOP Forest-level instead of conventional EXO focused scope.
+It includes issues faced until EOP FD successfully proxies the incoming mail to EXO HUB.

 ## What Does The Probe Do?

 ![XAM_SMTP](/Users/keshihua/Desktop/Microsoft-1st-Round-Interview/images/XAM_SMTP.png)

-Each probe execution follows these steps:
+Each probe execution does the following these steps:

 1. Resolve MX of monitoring tenant.